 Depending on the county, the death certificate may also be filed and publicly available.

 Also, if the probate lasts longer than one year, the personal representative may have to file an annual accounting with the court.
 This record is also public.
-It provides a detailed history of the income and expenses for the estate.
+It provides a detailed history of the income and expenses of the estate.

 The county clerks will insist that social security numbers and other sensitive information be redacted from documents that are filed.
 This includes redacting all but the last three digits of the social security numbers, etc. The county clerks have gotten better about this over the years.